overlay-market/v1-core/README.md

 ```
 from the [`Oracle.sol`](./contracts/libraries/Oracle.sol) library. `Oracle.Data` data is consumed by each deployment of `OverlayV1Market.sol` for traders to take positions on the market of interest.

-For each oracle provider we support, there should be a specific implementation of a feed contract that inherits from `OverlayV1Feed.sol` (e.g. [`OverlayV1UniswapV3Feed.sol`](./contracts/feeds/uniswapv3/OverlayV1UniswapV3Feed.sol) for Uniswap V3 pools).
+For each oracle provider supported, there should be a specific implementation of a feed contract that inherits from `OverlayV1Feed.sol` (e.g. [`OverlayV1UniswapV3Feed.sol`](./contracts/feeds/uniswapv3/OverlayV1UniswapV3Feed.sol) for Uniswap V3 pools).

 ### OVL Module